earthly/website/blog/_posts/2022-09-14-aws-networks.md

 For now, we are going to use the same CIDR range that AWS would have given us if we'd used the default VPC: `172.31.0.0/16`.
 This uses a range called [RFC 1918](https://netbeez.net/blog/rfc1918/), which is not used on the internet, so there's no chance any of our internal network addresses will conflict with one's on the internet.
 The `/16` means we'll have 2^16 or 65,536 IP addresses to use on our VPC.
 More than enough.

-Creating CIDR ranges could be an article all on its own.
+Understanding CIDR ranges is really important when setting up a network anywhere, not just on AWS and creating CIDR ranges could be an article all on its own.
+How they work and how to use them effectively requires a deeper understanding of IP addresses than we have time for here.
 If you want to truly understand CIDR ranges [this video](https://www.youtube.com/watch?v=v8aYhOxZuNg) and [this article](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking) are great places to start.

 And here is a [chart](https://www.catalyst2.com/knowledgebase/networking/ipv4-cidr-table/) that can help you choose the right range for your network.